pippyn/icloud3/Readme.md

 *(Required)* The password for the account.

 **account_name**
 The friendly name for the account_name.
-If this isn’t given, it will use the account_name part of the username (the part before the `@` in the email address).
+*Note:*If this isn’t specified, the account_name part of the username (the part before the `@` in the email address) will be used.

 **include_device_types**  (or  **include_device_type**)
 **exclude_device_types**  (or  **exclude_device_type**)
-Include or exclude device type(s) that should be tracked.
+Include or exclude device type(s) that should* be tracked.
 *Default: Include all device types associated with the account*

 ```